 Forsyth County DUI Lawyers

-Forsyth DUI Lawyers
+Experienced Forsyth County DUI Lawyers at Chestney & Sullivan

 Forsyth County Courthouse

-Forsyth County Jail.
+The Forsyth County Jail

 Forsyth County Jail

-Forsyth County H.E.A.T.
-Unit
+Forsyth County Special Operations Unit (DUI Task Force)

 How our skilled Forsyth County DUI lawyers build a successful DUI defense:

-Can I just enter a guilty plea myself to Driving Under the Influence and avoid hiring an experienced Forsyth DUI defense lawyer?
+Can I enter a guilty plea myself to Driving Under the Influence and avoid hiring an experienced Forsyth DUI defense lawyer?

 • If your license is suspended for refusing the Forsyth DUI officer’s chemical test from losing a license suspension hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
-Properly coordinating and handling the Forsyth County Driving Under the Influence charges along with the license suspension action can improve your chances of being able to drive.
+Properly coordinating and handling the Forsyth County Driving Under the Influence charges, along with the license suspension action, can improve your chances of being able to drive.

-• If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply to you.
-Lawyers go to law school for years to learn these rules and you will be at the mercy of a skilled prosecutor and judge if you are not careful.
+• If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply.
+Lawyers go to law school for years to learn these rules, and you will be at the mercy of a skilled prosecutor and judge if you are not careful.

-Administrative License Suspension
+DUI Administrative License Suspension

 Office of State Administrative Hearings